allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 and OHC library to store it in the off-heap area.

 The test scenario consists of querying for descriptions of different offers.
-During the test, I will collect data on memory and GC parameters using the jConsole.
+During the test, I will collect data on memory and GC parameters using jConsole.
 I prepared the test scenario using [jMeter](https://jmeter.apache.org/), which will additionally allow me to measure response times.

 The configuration of the first test is as follows: